MBCC Board of Directors

 Interested in joining?
 Email us here and let’s meet one of us for a coffee/glass of wine and find out more.

 Board Members 2019

 Communications & Nominations Chair

 Alison moved to from London to Seattle in 2012 to take up a CMO position and start her great American adventure.
-She and her husband Craig moved to Mount Baker in the summer of 2016 and have fallen in love with the charm and community feel of the area.
-She has three wonderful stepchildren, Catherine (in photo), Noa and Elizabeth.
+She moved to Mount Baker in the summer of 2016 and has fallen in love with the charm and community feel of the area.

 She has been on the Board since Spring 2017.

 Dawn moved to Seattle "a place I'd never been before", in spring 1975 and never left.
 S

 he and her daughter, Nicole have lived in Capital Hill, Ravenna, and Roosevelt districts, until she bought a small home in Mt Baker fall of 1997.
 Her grandson, Curtis, was born 3 months later and they all love it here!

 The parks, schools, walk/jog trails, and community activities are part of what keeps her family here.
 The availability of local community centers and excellent sports teams (he plays both basketball & football) are another reason.

 Mark grew up in Colorado and moved to Washington in 1989.
 He bought his first Home in Columbia City in 1991 and then moved to Mt.
 Baker in 2002.
 He has been working on his 1908 house on Hunter Blvd since then.
 After considerable restoration Mark’s house was on the 2005 Mt.
 Baker home tour.